Azure/Enterprise-Scale/docs/Deploy/deploy-policy-driven-routing.md

 - Route all traffic from spoke VNet to shared services in the hub via the hub’s firewall cluster.

 The policy supports the parameters documented below.
-- *effect*: A `String` that defines the effect of the policy.
+- **effect**: A `String` that defines the effect of the policy.
 Allowed values are `DeployIfNotExist` (default) and `Disabled`.

-- *requiredRoutes*: An `Array` of `String` objects.
+- **requiredRoutes**: An `Array` of `String` objects.
 Each `String` object defines a User-Defined Route (UDR) in the custom route table deployed by the policy.
-The format is "address-prefix>;next-hop-type;next-hop-ip-address".
+The format is `"address-prefix;next-hop-type;next-hop-ip-address"`.
 The next-hop IP address must be provided on when the next hop type is "VirtualAppliance".
 Allowed values for the next hop type field are documented [here](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-networks-udr-overview#next-hop-types-across-azure-tools).
-For example:
+This is an example of a *requiredRoutes* array that defines four UDRs:

 ```json
 [